Image

-Tennessee students in public, private and home schools in grades PreK to 12 are encouraged to participate in our Civics Essay Contest.
+Tennessee students in public, private, and home schools, from kindergarten to 12th Grade, are encouraged to participate in our Civics Essay Contest.

 The contest, along with the Student Mock Election, is part of the Secretary of State’s civic engagement program.